rolferik12/VoidcoreAdvisor/README.md

 - Item selection to compare which spec gives the best odds for specific pieces.
 - Automatic detection of items received via Nebulous Voidcores after encounters.
 - Loot spec reminder popup when entering a Mythic+ dungeon on a suboptimal spec for your selected items.
+- Bonus roll confirmation overlay that replaces the default Voidcore prompt with a two-click Roll button, preventing accidental spends.
 - Support for both raid bosses (Normal, Heroic, Mythic) and Mythic+ dungeons.
 - Adjustable key level selector for M+ that updates tooltip item levels to match the Voidcore reward track.
 - Spec and item filtering with cross-column highlighting.
+- Voidcache loot spec scanner that reads each specialization's Nebulous Voidcache tooltip and automatically marks items unavailable to each spec as obtained.
 - Persistent per-character tracking of obtained items and selections.
 - Localized in 11 languages: English, German, Spanish (EU/MX), French, Italian, Korean, Portuguese (BR), Russian, and Chinese (Simplified/Traditional).